Comforter Sizes Guide

 A comforter plays a key role in your bedroom environment, providing visual appeal as well as much-needed warmth.
 As the uppermost bed covering, your comforter should be big enough to accommodate both the mattress and everyone on it.
 Otherwise, you may toss and turn throughout the night as you try to readjust your bedding.

 When choosing a new comforter, you may wonder how to pick the ideal size.
-To help you figure it out, we share the dimensions of comforters in three popular sizes.
+To help you figure it out, we share the dimensions of comforters in the most popular sizes.
 You’ll discover the possible variations within each category and learn why substituting a different size comforter may or may not work.
 Then, we’ll explain how to accurately measure your mattress and important factors to consider to help you purchase the best comforter for you.

 Comforter Size Dimensions

-Comforters are categorized according to standard mattress sizes to make it easier to find an option that properly fits your bed.
+Comforters are categorized according to standard mattress sizes to make it easier to find an option that perfectly fits your bed.
 However, a comforter’s dimensions differ from those of the mattress because it’s designed to drape over the sides.
 Many come in varying widths and lengths to accommodate beds of different profiles.

 Queen vs. Full Size Comforter